Z3R0x24/jani/README.md

 * Use key frames to create animations (in a similar fashion to CSS).
 * Play, pause, rewind, loop, chain animations easily.
 * Use easing functions to make your animation look better with little effort.
-* Utilize a user defined framerate.
+* Utilize a user defined frame rate.
-* Frame skip so you animations won't hurt the user experience as much on slower devices.
+* Frame skip so your animations won't hurt the user experience as much on slower devices.

 ## Usage
 To get started using jAni simply refer to the [wiki](https://github.com/Z3R0x24/jani/wiki) for usage instructions and detailed information about most classes (currently a WIP).